Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Why won’t my insurance cover the cost for another car?

-There are two times you may not receive the full value of your car:
+There are 2 times you may not receive the full value of your car:

 - Your car has depreciated.
-If your claim check only covers your car’s value after depreciation, it may not be enough to buy an equivalent vehicle.
+If your claim cheque only covers your car’s value after depreciation, it may not be enough to buy an equivalent vehicle.

 - You weren’t covered.
-If you had a basic policy that didn’t include coverage for acts of God, your insurance won’t reimburse you.
+If you had a basic policy that didn’t include coverage for “acts of God” (natural disasters), your insurance won’t reimburse you.

 Step 2: Create a budget for your replacement.